 A: To draw connection lines between the computers, you will need manageable switches with SNMP enabled.
 When scanning a range of IP addresses, SNMP agents are to be included in the range being scanned, proper community (passwords) are to be specified, and the option "Scan SNMP" is to be selected.
 LANState must be allowed in your firewall.
 If you do not have such switches or, if SNMP is disabled, you will have to draw the links manually.
 This is not as scary and time consuming as it seems, you need to spend only several minutes.
 For more information, please read: Building Network Diagram.
 To detect networked printers, NetBios must be properly configured (and allowed in your firewall).

-If your switch supports the SNMP protocol but links still cannot be drawn, please perform the following steps:
+If your switch supports the SNMP protocol but you get no links after the scan, please perform the following steps:

 1) Please start the Network Scanning Wizard.